mongodb/mongodb-selinux/README.md

 # SELinux policy for MongoDB

-This is an official SELinux policy for MongoDB server
+This is the official SELinux policy for the MongoDB server.

 Security-Enhanced Linux (SELinux) is an implementation of mandatory access controls (MAC) in the Linux kernel, checking for allowed operations after standard discretionary access